praw-dev/praw/docs/tutorials/comments.rst

 The ``replace_more`` method
 ---------------------------

-In the previous snippet, we used ``isinstance`` to check whether the item in the comment list was a :class:`.MoreComments` so that we could ignore it.
+In the previous snippet, we used :py:func:`isinstance` to check whether the item in the comment list was a :class:`.MoreComments` so that we could ignore it.
 But there is a better way: the :class:`.CommentForest` object has a method called :meth:`.replace_more`, which replaces or removes :class:`.MoreComments` objects from the forest.

 Each replacement requires one network request, and its response may yield additional :class:`.MoreComments` instances.
 As a result, by default, :meth:`.replace_more` only